Statement of tenancy terms and tenancy agreements

 Some solicitors and estate agents supply samples of written tenancy agreements.

-Model tenancy agreements can be downloaded from the Department of Social Development website
+Model tenancy agreements can be downloaded from the Department for Communities website

 If you have a written agreement, it should indicate the type of tenancy you have.